Car insurance

 You may qualify for classic car insurance if you have a vintage car or it’s over 25 years old.

-Classic car insurance is usually cheaper than standard car insurance due to the lower likelihood of an accident or damage occurring.
+Classic car insurance is usually cheaper than standard car insurance due to the lower likelihood of an accident or damage.

 Insurers will have different definitions or rules for eligibility, so it’s worth gathering quotes from several insurers to find the best insurance for your classic car.